litofish/if-react-intro-day-1/README.md

    - You'll want to maintain this data as state.
      - But wait!
 The `<App />` component is currently a functional component.
 Let's turn this into a class component and assign the array as a property of your state `this.state`.

-3. Now that you have this data in your state, render it!
+3. Now that you have this data in your state, render it.
 Remember, you have access to some helper classes to style your feed.

    - The `map` method might be helpful.
+   - Do not worry about rendering out any links for now
+   - If a tweet is not liked, render an empty heart
+   - If a tweet is liked, render a red heart

 4. We want to introduce some interactivity to this page.